r4ndm/angular-starter/angular-app.md

 1. VSCode (used here) or some editor
 1. Optional:
    1. git (if needed) is installed and initialized (git init, git remote add origin ...).
 Could be done later
-   1. Prettier VSCode plugin - to format from within VSCode editor. .vscode/settings.json has settings for this project.
-NOTE Prettier is not set as the default formatter at the workspace level.
+   1. Install Prettier VSCode plugin - to format from within VSCode editor. .vscode/settings.json has settings for this project.
+NOTE Prettier is *not* set as the default formatter at the workspace level.
 Doing so will keep the project from being opened if Prettier extension is not installed.
 If you have Prettier, you may want to set it as the default formatter in your user level settings.json:
    ```json
        "[typescript]": {
            "editor.defaultFormatter": "esbenp.prettier-vscode"